UserBirdHQ/wordpress-plugin/README.md

 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

+Add Userbird tracking to your site for elegant, beautiful analytics that are easy to understand.

 ## Description

 👉 **[Check out our live demo](https://userbird.com/demo) or [sign up for a free 30-day trial](https://app.userbird.com/register)**.